Do the planets cause the sunspot cycles?: Results

-The four and eight signal double wave models have $\eta=21$ and $\eta=21+20$ free parameters, respectively.
-Sample \RyearlyTwo ~contains only $n=300$ observations.
-To avoid over-fitting, we analyse these data only with the pure sine models.
+The four and eight signal DCM double wave models have $\eta=21$ and $\eta=21+20$ free parameters, respectively.
+The yearly sunspot data sample \RyearlyTwo ~contains only $n=300$ observations.
+To avoid over-fitting, we analyse these yearly data only with the four and eight signal DCM pure sine models having $\eta=13$ and $\eta=13+12$ free parameters.
+The DCM resutls for the \RyearlyTwo ~and \RyearlyOne ~samples are given in \Supplementary Tables \ref{TableRyearly2000K410R14} and \ref{TableRyearlyK410R14}.